New Highs in October as September Volatility is Short-Lived

-Fixed income returns were as follows for October: the Bloomberg Barclays U.S. Aggregate Bond Index fell -0.45%, the Bloomberg Barclays U.S. Credit Index declined -0.22%, the Bloomberg Barclays U.S. Corporate High Yield Index gained 0.51% and the Bloomberg Barclays Municipal Index fell by -0.30%.
+Fixed income returns were as follows for October: the Bloomberg Barclays U.S. Aggregate Bond Index slipped -0.03%, the Bloomberg Barclays U.S. Credit Index gained 0.22%, the Bloomberg Barclays U.S. Corporate High Yield Index was off by -0.17% and the Bloomberg Barclays Municipal Index dropped -0.29%.
+For the year to date, those index returns in the same order were as follows: -1.58%, -1.09%, 4.36%, and 0.50%, respectively.

 ECONOMIC DATA AND OUTLOOK

-Furthermore, the rising COVID case count continues to weigh on the markets and improvements on that front cannot come quickly enough.
-However, we believe that the economy and financial markets are heading in the right direction.
+Overall, we believe that the economy and financial markets are heading in the right direction, but we are transitioning from a stimulus fueled period in the market to a more “normal” environment over the next several quarters.
 As always, we believe it is imperative for investors to stay focused on their long-term goals and not let short-term swings in the market derail them from their longer-term objectives.

 Clark Capital’s Top-Down, Quantitative Strategies